Many bar takers are obsessed with the idea of memorization.

 Maybe.
 That approach isn’t going to work for most people.

 This is a common thought process, especially for those starting out.
 Yes, you do want to memorize as early as you can.
 And yes, you def want to know the material before the bar.

 It’s not that I’m ragging on memorization.
 You should memorize.
 It’s table stakes.
 Everyone’s doing it.
 It’s a minimum requirement.
 Just a cost of entry.

 I do want to point out what bar students miss when they get tunnel vision around memorization.
 Don’t miss the forest for the trees:

 1) Don’t use “memorization” as a safe space

 If you’re thinking, “I need to know all the rules perfectly before I can solve problems!”
 You’re just procrastinating.
 You’re acting out of fear.

 Well, the bar exam is scary.
 Too fucking bad.

-But this reaction is also common and normal.
+This reaction is common and normal.
+But mastering the bar exam is also about mastering your ego and psychology.
 And once you know the truth, you can fix it.
-Mastering the bar exam is also about mastering your ego and psychology.

 It hurts seeing that you missed a bunch of questions or issues.
 It hurts even more to get a shitty score on the bar.